Interplay of sync and swarm: Theory and application of swarmalators: Applications and implications

 The original swarmalator model \cite{o2017oscillators} is not directly applicable to robotics~\cite{barcis2019robots,schilcher2021swarmalators}.
 Substantial modifications are required to address the challenges and constraints of the real world.
 These include communication between the swarmalators to exchange their states, physical limitations on movement, and the need of each swarmalator to estimate its current state in terms of phase and location.
+Stigmergy-mediated swarmalator mixtures suggest a robotics-relevant route to coordination via environmental encoding of phase cues, where obstacles/boundaries can be leveraged as control elements to steer segregation and collective rotation~\cite{horvath2025stigmergic}.